dorota-alina/Search-and-Count-Functions/index.md

     }
 }
 ```

+## Parameters

+## Response

+Method can return an output
+Current code logs output in the console, alternatively an array containing the list of outputs can be returned.

 It then splits the haystack string over a number of characters (including single and double quotes, tabs, newlines, word boundaries, form feeds and carriage returns) into an array of words called words.